 Endotheliome runs the contact resolution as embedded C code.

 The other program, is a python based ABM by Marziha Tehrani used to model the interactions between cancer cells and stem cells.
-It has several classes which allow you to easily change the rules of each phase of the cell cycle along with the initial cell parameters, such as size, direction and speed.
+It has several classes which allows the user to easily change the rules of each phase of the cell cycle along with the initial cell parameters, such as size, direction and speed.